Inkjin Tattoo Guides

 New Ink Technology That Makes Color Tattoos Last Longer

-Vegan and EU-compliant inks have also matured considerably.
-Following the EU REACH regulations that restricted several traditional pigments, manufacturers have developed plant-based alternatives that match or exceed the performance of older formulations.
-These inks are safer, more predictable in healing, and available in a wider color range than ever before.
-The practical takeaway: the technical limitations that once made artists hesitant to recommend elaborate color work have largely been resolved.
+Vegan and EU-compliant inks have improved substantially.
+After the EU REACH regulations banned or limited certain pigments in older formulas, manufacturers have developed plant-based alternatives that match or exceed the performance of older formulations.
+Plus, those we can heal more predictably, and the color selection is more extensive than before.
+What that means to you is that the technical limitations that once made artists hesitant to recommend elaborate color work have largely been resolved.
 Your color tattoo in 2026 will age better than the same design would have five years ago.

 How Color Tattoos Look on Different Skin Tones